First Bowel Movement After C-Section: What to Expect

 What Should I Expect During My First Bowel Movement?

-When you finally have your first bowel movement after a C-section, you might feel a mix of anxiety and relief.
+Your first bowel movement after a C-section may bring a mix of relief and nerves.

 How Soon After a C-Section Can I Expect to Have a Bowel Movement?